shipyardapp/Shipyard-Documentation/docs/reference/api.md

 ## Endpoints

 These are the currently available endpoints as well as example requests and responses.
-Note that the `*_id` values would be substituted for the actual UUID values in a real-world request.
+Note that the ID values would be substituted for the actual UUID values in a real-world request.
 The API key is the example one generated in the **Authorization** section above.

 The response code snippets have been truncated for brevity.